-The Vertuo Next is the newest and smallest Vertuoline model.
-It’s the only model that can brew up to 18 oz of pour over coffee and use bluetooth.
-The Vertuo Next is only five and a half inches, making it perfect for small spaces.
+The Vertuo Next, Vertuo Pop and Vertuo Creatista are the newest Vertuoline models.
+They are the only model that can brew up to 18 oz of pour over coffee and 12 oz Alto XL coffee pods.
 Other than color options, there’s no real difference between the De’Longhi and Breville models.
 Unfortunately, the Next model is known to have significant reliability issues compared to other Vertuoline coffee makers.

 The Nespresso VertuoPlus features a water tank with adjustable placement so you can optimize your kitchen counter space.
 It has a motorized open and close and will auto eject the used coffee pods into the capsule drawer.
 The difference between the Breville and De’Longhi is the top design.
 Machines by Breville have a more rounded top.
 We suggest choosing the one with the best price.